Friction Welding Machines

 Hydraulic Rotary Friction Welding Machines

 Welding cycle graphics (Touch screen PC)

-- Shorten welding cycle time and increase efficiency
+- Shortened welding cycle time and increased efficiency

 - Automated welding allows for redeployment of skilled labor